aiidateam/aiida-core/docs/source/installation.rst

 How to use verdi tab-completion with a virtualenv?
 ----------------------------------------------

+Verdi tab-completion is enabled by evaluating the output of ``verdi completioncommand`` (either with ``eval`` or by pasting it into a bash script and sourcing it).
 You can automatically run ``eval "$(verdi completioncommand)"`` when you activate the environment (especially useful when you use multiple environments for development).
 To achieve this, simply append the line to the end of your ``aiidapy/bin/activate`` (which is a bash script).
 You can use this trick to do things like automatically start the daemon, etc.

 There are many projects that aim to make managing many virtual environments easier and some of them even have pre- and postactivate scripts, which you may edit specifically for such intialization tasks.
 One such manager is `virtualenvwrapper`_.

+Tab-completion is only supported for bash.

 Quickstart (new users)
 ++++++++++++++++++++++